MyPublicGitHubAcct/TIS/README.md

 ## Frameworks, libraries, and other dependencies

-The application was made using following:
+The application relies upon the following:

 <ul>
     <li><a href="https://www.microsoft.com/en-us/sql-server/sql-server-2017">MS Sql Server</a> for data storage.</li>